Banff Hiking Tips For First-Time Visitors

 Buy the Banff & Mount Assiniboine Map and/or the Lake Louise & Yoho topographical maps by Gem Trek before leaving home.
 While you are at home planning your hikes for your trip to Banff, these topographical maps will be invaluable.

-Then, while you are here hiking in Banff, just tuck your sturdy Gem Trek map in your day bag.
+Then, while you are here hiking in Banff, just tuck your durable Gem Trek map in your day bag.
 Chances are you won’t need it, but just like gloves and a toque, you’ll be very glad to have it in an emergency.

 I love the Gem Trek hiking maps of Banff and I personally own the entire set.

-9. Know Your Limits
+Know Your Hiking Abilities

 One of the main draws of Banff National Park is the rugged mountain wilderness.
-But, this is not Disneyland – Banff is the real deal and people can and do get hurt.
+But this is not Disneyland; Banff is the real deal and people can and do get hurt.

 If you are new to hiking in Banff National Park, try to choose trails which match your fitness and experience levels.
 If you need help deciding, this list of Banff hiking trails sorts the hikes by their difficulty levels – from beginner Banff hikes all the way up to the most challenging ones.

-10. Please Respect the Environment
+Please Respect the Environment

 There’s a reason you want to visit Banff National Park – it’s a very special place.
 I love Banff National Park and all its inhabitants, so please help keep it this way by treating it with respect.